natinusala/painless-linux/README.md

   * No graceful shutdown
   * GPU profile has to be selected by hand
   * Battery level correctly recognized
+  * Be careful as staying for a long time in Linux desyncs the battery calibration on Horizon and _can_ cause the console to shutdown unexpectedly (at 50%)

 ## How to build it yourself